-If you are working, you can earn 5 points towards your monthly points target for every 5 hours of paid work.
+You can earn 5 points towards your monthly points target for every 5 hours of paid work.
 You can also earn 50 points for starting a new job.
 This includes full-time, casual, part-time or short-term work.
-To learn more about how to report a new job or how to report ongoing paid work to earn points, visit Show you did paid work.
+To learn more about how to report a new job or paid work and earn points, visit Show you did paid work.

 For activities, points will be allocated when you report your attendance.
-You will either need to book the activity listed on Activities to support you into work or advise the Digital Services Contact Centre that you're doing a new activity such as a study and training course.
+You will either need to book the activity listed on Activities to support you into work or advise you're doing a new activity such as a training course.
 You will then need to confirm your attendance to receive points.
 It's important to confirm your attendance as soon as you've done the activity.
-Note: If you're required to attend Employability Skills Training at the mandatory activation point, you must attend each allocated session, or your payment may be put on hold, reduced or cancelled.
+Note: If you're required to attend Employability Skills Training you must attend each allocated session, or your payment may be put on hold, reduced or cancelled.